oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 **Figure 1-1.
 OpenC2 Message Exchange**

 OpenC2 implementations integrate the related OpenC2 specifications described above with related industry specifications, protocols, and standards.
 Figure 1 depicts the relationships among OpenC2 specifications, and their relationships to other industry standards and environment-specific implementations of OpenC2.
-Note that the layering of implementation aspects in the diagram is notional, and not intended to preclude, e.g., the use of an application-layer message signature function to provide message source authentication and integrity.
+Note that the layering of implementation aspects in the diagram is notional, and not intended to preclude the use of any particular protocol or standard.

 ![no alt title](image_2.png)